llmware-ai/llmware/README.md

 ## ✍️ Working with the llmware Github repository

-The llmware repo can be pulled locally to get access to all the examples, or to work directly with the latest version of the llmware code.
+The llmware repo can be pulled locally to get access to all the examples or to work directly with the latest version of the llmware code.

 ```bash
 git clone git@github.com:llmware-ai/llmware.git